Connect with us

 Track and field will be staged at Scotstoun Stadium.
 Recently refreshed with a new Mondo surface, the stadium nonetheless usually holds just 7,500 spectators and will be expanded with temporary seating to be no larger than 11,000 seats: a far cry from the mega-stadium environments athletes now associate with global championships.

-A sketch of Eureka Stadium in Bendigo, originally intended to host the 2026 Commonwealth Games.
+A sketch of Eureka Stadium in Ballarat, originally intended to host the 2026 Commonwealth Games.
 The football ground at Mars Stadium was to be redeveloped with temporary seating.
-The warm-up track on the adjacent Bendigo Showgrounds is still due to be constructed.
+The warm-up track on the adjacent Ballarat Showgrounds is still due to be constructed.

 That setting is symbolic of the Commonwealth Games’ evolving place in the sport.
 While the event retains deep sentimental value for Australian athletics, it now clearly the second most important international meet of 2026 for Australia’s top athletes, with the newly established World Athletics Ultimate Championships commanding greater depth, prize money and global attention for the cream of the crop able to gain a place by being in the top 16 (sprints), 12 (middle distance/distance) or 8 (field) in the World Rankings.